Phase-Coherent Multi-Array Systems

 Note

 If your phase measurements appear noisy or unstable, this may be caused by the amplitude of the clock signal being too low.
 Make sure to choose a suitable power amplifier to boost the clock signal to the desired level.
-A voltage level of 1 Vpp at the input of each ESPARGOS is definitely sufficient.
+A voltage level of 1 Vpp at the SYNC IN of each ESPARGOS is definitely sufficient.
 Make sure not to exceed 3.3 Vpp.

 Software Setup